Site icon Circuit Ideas for You

 Diodes 1N40042

-If voltage is high then frequency becomes high and if voltage is low then frequency also goes low.
+If voltage is high then frequency becomes high and if voltage is low then frequency also goes low; many other oscillator circuits also change with voltage.

-They can make sound to show if voltage in circuit or power source is changing.
+VCO circuits have many uses, as they can make sound to show if voltage in circuit or power source is changing.

-People also use them in music instruments and other electronic devices.
+Furthermore, they also give warning if voltage is too much and so people also use them in music instruments and other electronic devices.

 Formulas: